Welcome to our page about the best things to do in the Fethiye area of Turkey – our hometown on the blue waters of the Turkish Mediterranean coast.

 If paragliding is not your thing, you can go up to the top by road and enjoy the views from the restaurants once you get there.

-Click here for photos and write up about our drive to the top of Babadağ.
+Click here for photos and a write up about our drive to the top of Babadağ.

-A popular cable car service has started to take passengers to different levels of Babadağ with further open cars continuing to the very top.
+There is also a cable car service which takes passengers to different levels of Babadağ – with further open cars continuing to the very top.
 If you’re brave enough.

 There are restaurants that will feed and water you whilst you admire the breathtaking views.